aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/manipulate-position-size-and-designer-chart/_index.md

 ```

 #### **Manipulating the Chart**
 The following example shows how to manipulate the existing chart.
 In this example, we modify the chart created above.
-In the generated output, note that the date label of one data point has been set to 'United Kingdom, 30K'.
+In the generated output, note that the data label of one data point has been set to **United Kingdom, 400K**.

 ```cpp
 #include <iostream>